Fightstar

-Fightstar are a British rock band from London that formed in 2003.
-The band is composed of lead vocalist, guitarist and keyboardist Charlie Simpson, guitarist and co-vocalist Alex Westaway, bassist Dan Haigh and drummer Omar Abidi.
+Fightstar were a British rock band from London that formed in 2003.
+The band consisted of lead vocalist, guitarist and keyboardist Charlie Simpson, guitarist and co-vocalist Alex Westaway, bassist Dan Haigh and drummer Omar Abidi.
 Generally considered a post-hardcore band as a whole, Fightstar are known to incorporate metal, alternative rock and other genres into their sound.
-During the band's early days, they were viewed sceptically by critics because of Simpson's former pop career with Busted.
-Their live shows got a more positive reaction, and their 2005 debut EP, They Liked You Better When You Were Dead, was a critical success.
+Their 2005 debut EP, They Liked You Better When You Were Dead, was released in 2005 and was a critical success.